 The dissolution of a marriage can no doubt be difficult for spouses in Massachusetts to process.
-However, it can be just as hard on their young children from an emotional standpoint, particularly if child custody is a possible point of contention.
+However, it can be just as hard on their young children from an emotional standpoint, particularly if a child custody conflict is a point of contention.
 Fortunately, there are a few things parents can do to help their children to cope with the divorce more easily.

 First, it may be helpful for parents to be as honest and open with their children as possible.
 Some parents may be tempted to keep their marital breakup as much of a secret as possible.
 However, according to physicians, it is better for the entire family to get together to discuss the matter calmly.